 In 2003 he moved to Australia and formed Palient P/L – the software design and development business behind the game-changing Marina Focus system which was deployed at over 50 Australian marinas.

-Over the past 15 years David has gained enormous insight into marina and boatyard operations and is excited to lead the roll-out of Harbour Assist in Australasia.
+Over the past 15 years David has gained enormous insight into marina and boatyard operations and is excited to support marine businesses to develop and deliver their technology strategy

 Analytics & Government Relations